 Item assessed Indicator Description WORK CARRIED OUT (60%) Complexity and scope The complexity and scope of the project are in line with (or exceed) what is expected of a final thesis for the degree (considering in particular the level of bachelor's or master's degree and the number of credits for the thesis).
 Originality and innovation The work corresponds with a proposal that has a significant degree of originality and/or innovation.
 Method and tools The method and tools used are appropriate for solving the problem or project proposed.
 Development Appropriate decisions were taken on the design and/or implementation and as a result the work was properly carried out.
 Results The results obtained correspond with (or go beyond) the initial aims.
-TEXT (20%) Organisation and content of the document The document is clearly structured and contains all of the compulsory sections and items (abstract, table of contents, aims, conclusions and bibliography), which are free of errors.
-Writing style and language The writing is clear, concise and precise.
+Organisation and content of the document Writing style and language TEXT (20%) Scientific and technical language Figures and diagrams content of the The document is clearly structured and contains all of the compulsory sections and items (abstract, table of contents, aims, conclusions and bibliography), which are free of errors.
+The writing is clear, concise and precise.
 The syntax is correct and there are no spelling mistakes.
-Scientific and technical language The register is appropriate for a technical or academic work.
+The register is appropriate for a technical or academic work.
 The vocabulary and nomenclature are those of the scientific or technical field to which the work belongs.
 Figures and diagrams The figures and tables help the ideas to be understood and the results to be presented and/or summarised.
 The graphs, tables and particularly diagrams and plans are appropriate.